Steve McMahon: Liverpool

 McMahon agreed to join Liverpool on 12 September 1985 for £350,000 thus becoming the first signing to be made by new manager Kenny Dalglish, and filling the void left by Graeme Souness over a year earlier.
 He made his debut 2 days later on the 14th in the 2–2 league draw with Oxford United at the Manor Ground.
 He didn't have to wait long for his first goal either, it came a week later on 21 September against his former club, Everton.
-McMahon's 42nd-minute strike turned out to be the winner as the Reds triumphed 3 to 2.
+McMahon's 42nd-minute strike turned out to be the winner as the Reds triumphed 3-2.

-He played a crucial role in Liverpool's "double" winning side of that season, although his joy at winning a League championship medal was tempered slightly by his omission from the side for the FA Cup final which again was ironically against rivals and former club Everton, the first all Merseyside FA Cup final.
-However, he was more fortunate than the other players left out by Dalglish as McMahon was given the substitute's role and ended up with a winners' medal when Liverpool won 3–1, though he did not get on to the pitch.
+He played a crucial role in Liverpool's "double" winning side of that season.
+However, his joy at winning a League championship medal was tempered slightly by his omission from the side for the FA Cup final which again was ironically against rivals and former club Everton, the first all Merseyside FA Cup final.
+However, he was more fortunate than the other players left out by Dalglish, as McMahon was given the substitute's role and ended up with a winners' medal when Liverpool won 3–1, though he did not get on to the pitch.

 The following year, McMahon this time started at Wembley when Liverpool contested the League Cup final against Arsenal.
 He set up the opening goal for Ian Rush but they ultimately lost the match 2–1.
 He had earlier scored four goals in Liverpool's record 10–0 victory over Fulham in the same competition.
 McMahon had also missed a penalty in the same game, which would have made him the only Liverpool player to score five goals in a competitive game that season but scored another hat-trick in the following round against Leicester.
 In total, he scored nine goals in the League Cup that season, as well as five in the league, totaling 14 in all competitions, although Liverpool endured their second trophyless season in more than a decade.

 Dalglish reshaped the side the following season, incorporating new signings John Barnes, Peter Beardsley, John Aldridge and Ray Houghton but McMahon remained in the side.
 By now his reputation as one of the best hardmen in the game was established.
 Though his tackling was often subjected to scrutiny by the football authorities and criticism from opposing players and managers, there was no doubt that his skills as a footballer were of the highest order.